top of page

 • Learn about the Imaging Atmospheric Cherenkov Telescopes or Technique (IACT).

-• Perform observations with the LST-1 at the CTAO Northern Site on the Roque de los Muchachos Observatory, under the supervision of the LST-1 staff.
+• Perform observations with the LST-1 at the CTAO Northern Site on the Roque de los Muchachos Observatory.

 • Visit the LST-1 facilities, as well as other international telescopes, including the optical instruments Telescopio Nazionale Galileo (TNG) and Gran Telescopio de Canarias (GTC), and CTAO’s predecessor, the MAGIC telescopes.